blobaa/bba-did-method-handler-ts/README.md

 const createDID = async(): Promise<void> => {

-    /* Even though not necessary, it is recommended to create a DID Document Template with the @blobaa/did-document-ts package.
+    /* Even though not necessary, it is recommended to create a DID document Template with the @blobaa/did-document-ts package.
     */

-    /* create or import DID Document public keys  */ const key = new DIDDocKey();
+    /* create or import DID document public keys  */ const key = new DIDDocKey();
     await key.generate();
     const publicKey = key.publish();